Hadronic origin of the very high-energy gamma-ray emission from the low-luminosity AGN in NGC 4278: Conclusions

 We calculated the gamma-ray flux from the molecular cloud and found that it falls short of that observed by LHAASO if the accretion rate onto the SMBH has persisted at the currently estimated rate over timescales of $10^5\: \rm yr$ relevant for CR diffusion.
 Therefore, we considered models with an enhanced past accretion rate and a suppressed diffusion coefficient for CR transport.
 The former is motivated by observations of Sgr A$^*$, an LLAGN known to have had significantly higher past activity, as well as past X-ray observations of NGC 4278.
 The latter can be realized if the turbulence inside the molecular cloud is stronger than in the general ISM, possibly generated by the escaping CRs themselves.
 We showed that the observed gamma-ray flux can be reproduced if the accretion rate was $\sim 10$--100 times higher in the past and the diffusion coefficient is $\lesssim 0.1$--1 times smaller than the value inferred for the ISM.

 We also calculated the gamma rays from the HI gas outside the molecular cloud of NGC 4278 and found that its contribution are much smaller than that of the molecular cloud.
 We also found that the $pp$ neutrinos co-produced with the gamma rays from the molecular cloud and the HI gas of NGC 4278 are unlikely to be observable even with the future neutrino observatory IceCube-Gen2.
+Finally, the emission due to secondary electrons and positrons generated in $pp$ interactions was found to be generally subdominant compared with the available data.
+However, future observations during epochs of low AGN activity may reveal the secondary synchrotron X-rays, which would support the hadronic origin of the gamma rays and probe the magnetic fields in the molecular cloud.

 \begin{ack} This work was supported by NAOJ ALMA Scientific Research grant Code 2022-21A, and JSPS KAKENHI Grant Nos.
 JP22H01268, JP22H00158, JP22K03624, JP23H04899 (Y.F.); JP22K03686, JP25K01045 (N.K.); JP23H04896 (S.I).
 This paper makes use of the ALMA data: ADS/JAO.ALMA\#2022.1.01173.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The JAO is operated by ESO, AUI/NRAO and NAOJ.
 Data analysis was in part carried out on the Multi-wavelength Data Analysis System operated by the Astronomy Data Center (ADC), National Astronomical Observatory of Japan. \end{ack}